-NOTE Drains have been omitted for clarity.
 The exhaust vent must be at least 3 feet above the air intake.
-The air intake and exhaust vent must extend 6" to 12" from the exterior wall and be offset.
+The air intake and exhaust vent must extend 6" to 12" from the exterior wall and be offset as shown in the image below, except for the configuration on page 31.
 The inlet air duct loss should not exceed 0.22" W.C.

 The combined pressure drop of the air supply duct and exhaust vent must not exceed 0.44" W.C.
 This pressure drop includes both the inlet and exhaust duct friction loss.
-If the air inlet and the exhaust vent terminate on the same wall of the building they must utilize the same type of termination fitting.
-Allowable termination fittings are either 90° elbows or tees.
-This boiler may be installed with sidewall vent using room air, see 3.4.1.
+The air inlet and the exhaust vent must terminate on the same wall of the building and they must utilize fittings as shown below.
+This boiler may be installed with sidewall vent using room air.